 You will be a mentor to students as they adjust to the college experience and college-level coursework.
 You will be a role model, demonstrating studentship skills and sharing your college experiences and the strategies you have developed to be a successful Stony Brook student.
 Students will look to you for guidance and support, and you will make a real difference in their lives as they adjust to life and work on a University campus.

 During the Academy’s 3-week Summer Residency, you will lead discussion sections, helping students to work through the difficult ideas they are learning in class.
 You will model effective strategies for tackling challenging course material.
 You will also lead office hours, working with students as their writing and reading coaches to help them develop skills that will benefit them their entire lives.

-You will also have chaperoning responsibilities, as part of the academy’s residential program.
-In this capacity, you will help students to adjust to the personal and social challenges of campus life.
+You will also have chaperoning responsibilities.
+In this capacity, you will help students to adjust to the personal and social elements of campus life.

 What kind of support and training will Undergraduate TAs receive from the Academy of Civic Life?

 The Academy of Civic Life is committed to making sure that TAing is a rewarding and educational experience.
 So, we have instituted a robust training program to make sure that you feel ready for and excited about your role as a TA.
 Our Undergraduate TAs are part of the support structure that we have put in place for the high school students in the Academy, but we want to ensure that you are supported as well.